ManshaP/Praktikum/README.md

 # Praktikum
 Will this ever end?
-Yes, at 1e8 K
+Yes, at one million K